solana-labs/solana/docs/src/developing/guides/compressed-nfts.md

 - for traditional/uncompressed NFTs: this is the token's address for the actual Account on-chain that stores the metadata for the asset.
 - for compressed NFTs: this is the `id` of the compressed NFT within the tree and is **NOT** an actual on-chain Account address.
-While a compressed NFTs `assetId` resembles a traditional Solana Account address, it is not.
+While a compressed NFT's `assetId` resembles a traditional Solana Account address, it is not.

 :::